SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-103/01-data-structures/04-avl/04-AVL.md

 **{2}**.

 3. `Balance factor`: is equal to **(height of left node - height of right node)**.
-Example: In Figure 2 the balance factor for the node `4` is:
+Example: In Figure 2 the balance factor for node `4` is:
 **{1 - 1 = 0}**.

 When calculating the balance factor for a particular node that has no left node (left child), the height of the left node is (-1), the same rule applies to the right node (right child) if there is no right node.
-Example: In Figure 2 the balance factor for the node `6` is:
+Example: In Figure 2 the balance factor for node `6` is:
 **{ -1 - (-1) = -1 + 1 = 0}**.
 <br/>
 - The tree is balanced when each node's balanced factor is either -1, 0, or 1.
 AVL is a self-balancing tree because it balances itself when the balance factor is not equal to these three values.